secret-ZHENG/my_own_learning_way/HTML-Learning/README.md

 “width: 100%" : always occupies 100% of the page
 2. How to make the content always be in center?
 put all in a container - "margin-left/right: auto" : the page will always be in  center
+3.CSS box
+first clear all the margin and padding default styles, then reset new model
+4.pseudo element"::": do not exist in HTML, only in CSS
+pseudo class":"
+adjcent sibling selector: "+"
+after & before

+# Day 013